w3c/i18n-drafts/questions/qa-bidi-ui.md

 For forms and inputs, the relative positioning of labels to input fields depends on the text direction.
 A label sitting next to an input field should be on the **right** side of the field in RTL, and the **left** side in LTR.
 Checkboxes and radio buttons should be placed at the start of their corresponding text labels (right for RTL, left for LTR).

+### Isolation for bidirectional text

+User interfaces often combine RTL and LTR strings in the same line, such as an Arabic or Hebrew label followed by an English product name, a menu item containing a English acronym, or a notification that includes a user name.
+In these cases, you often need [isolation](https://www.w3.org/TR/i18n-glossary/#dfn-bidi-isolation) to prevent bidirectional spillover, where the directionality of one piece of text affects adjacent text or punctuation.

+In HTML, use the `bdi` element for inline text whose direction may differ from the surrounding context.
+In plain text or strings that are assembled outside HTML, use the Unicode isolation controls `LRI`, `RLI`, or `FSI`, and close them with `PDI`.
+These isolate the embedded text so that surrounding punctuation, separators, and neighboring words behave correctly.

+Without isolation, text can be ordered in surprising ways, and punctuation can appear on the wrong side of the inserted text.

 ### Controls and icons

 Directionality in controls is directly tied to the user's mental model of past/future and previous/next.
 In LTR cultures, "forward" is right, and "backward" is left.
 In RTL cultures, this is reversed.

 Forward/Next arrows must point to the left in RTL, and to the right in LTR.
 Back/Previous arrows point right in RTL, and left in LTR.

 For breadcrumbs, the flow of navigation follows the text direction.
 A breadcrumb trail starts with the home page on the far start edge (right for RTL, left for LTR) and progresses towards the current page on the opposite side.
+When breadcrumb items may contain text with a different direction from the surrounding UI, isolate each item to prevent spillover.
+That also helps separators behave correctly: for example, a greater-than sign may need to display as an isolated RTL run such as `⁧>⁩`, rather than being reordered unexpectedly by the surrounding text.

 Visually, an LTR trail might display as: